solenya-group/solenya/README.md

 ```
 module.hot.accept('../app/samples', () => {
     var latest = require ('../app/samples')
-    window["app"] = new App (latest.Samples.prototype.constructor, "app", undefined, true)
+    window["app"] = new App (latest.Samples.prototype.constructor, "app", {isVdomRendered: true})
 })
 ```
-The `true` parameter tells the new app instance that there's already a rendered tree, so do a patch rather than create the DOM from scratch.
+The `isVdomRendered` parameter tells the new app instance that there's already a rendered tree, so do a patch rather than create the DOM from scratch.

 # Async